MultiBUGS/MultiBUGS/README.md

     bbcb
     ```

-4. Open `MPIliblinux.odc` within `Mod` within `System`.
-Edit the name of the shared object to match that on your install of libmpich.
-(This will be automated in the future.)

-5. Within MultiBUGS/BlackBox open `MakeLinux.odc`, which is found in the `Developer` directory in the MultiBUGS directory.
+4. Within MultiBUGS/BlackBox open `MakeLinux.odc`, which is found in the `Developer` directory in the MultiBUGS directory.
 Click on the `!` beside `DevCompiler.CompileThis`.
 This will compile MultiBUGS.
 Once compiling is finished the status bar should say "ok".

-6. Start up MultiBUGS under MPI
+5. Start up MultiBUGS under MPI

     ```
     mpiexec -n 1 bbcb